 Programs

 Ability Advocates is a CCO program that works with and strives to empower people with disabilities.
-This program volunteers with Cottonwood Inc. and Transition to Postsecondary Education, non-profits in Lawrence that work to maximize the independence of people with disabilities through advocacy, peer support, and community education.
-We strive to integrate all individuals into the community through our programming.
-To do so, we currently host monthly events with Cottonwood and are looking forward to increasing one-on-one peer support with their consumers next year.
+This program volunteers with Cottonwood Inc. and Transition to Postsecondary Education non-profits in Lawrence that work to maximize the independence of people with disabilities through advocacy, peer support, training, transportation, and community education.

 The Ability Advocates logo means “connect” in American Sign Language (ASL).

-Program Coordinators: Aarthi Aruna, CJ Hewins, Hannah Loub, and Saif Malik
+Program Coordinators: Hannah Loub, Meredith Graves, and Abhilasa Raut

 CAAS (Concerned, Active, and Aware Students) develops advocacy programs, events, and activities to raise awareness of issues facing KU, Lawrence, and global communities.